marijnh/Eloquent-JavaScript/11_async.md

-Much like an uncaught exception is handled by the environment, JavaScript environments can detect when a promise rejection isn't handled, and will report this as an error.
+Much like an uncaught exception is handled by the environment, JavaScript environments can detect when a promise rejection isn't handled and will report this as an error.

 ## Networks are hard

 {{index network}}

-Occasionally, there isn't enough light for the ((crow))s' mirror systems to transmit a signal, or something is blocking the path of the signal.
-It is possible for a signal to be sent, but never received.
+Occasionally, there isn't enough light for the ((crow))s' mirror systems to transmit a signal or something is blocking the path of the signal.
+It is possible for a signal to be sent but never received.

 {{index "send method", error, timeout}}